cuckoosandbox/cuckoo/docs/book/src/usage/submit.rst

 interface rather than the command-line (for instance a web interface), you can directly interact with the SQLite database located at *db/cuckoo.db*.

-The database contains the table *queue* which is defined as the following schema:
+The database contains the table *tasks* which is defined as the following schema:

     .. code-block:: sql
         :linenos: